ashwch/ashwch.github.io/content/articles/managing-context-metadata-django-pghistory-solving-persistence-problem.md

 Authors: Ashwini Chaudhary
 Summary: Learn how to prevent metadata leakage between contexts in django-pghistory for cleaner, more accurate audit trails in your Django applications.

-In this post you would learn how `pghistory.context` works and some of its gotchas that we faced at Diversio(thanks to [Amal Raj B R](https://github.com/amalrajdiversio) who identified this) and how we adjusted our approach to avoid saving context metadata that is not relevant to the current business but is being carried over from a parent context.
+In this post you would learn how `pghistory.context` works and some of its gotchas that we faced at Diversio(thanks to [Amal Raj B R](https://github.com/amalrajdiversio) who identified this) and how we adjusted our approach to avoid saving context metadata that is not relevant to the current business logic but is being carried over from a parent context.

 ### What is `pghistory.context`?